 Double-click on Hadoop Copy Files to open its properties

 On the Settings tab check the following two items: Create destination folder and Replace existing files.

-Select the cell beneath the “Source Environment” header on the file tab and select “Local” from the drop down.
+In the Files tab select the cell beneath the “Source Environment” header on the file tab and select “Local” from the drop down.